Maksim-jmb/Teams/README.md

 most functions are the same as agent2, agent 5man - buttons/mouse to change layouts,RR
 cleaned up how vfx layouts start up - previous agents skipped hiding/destroying videofeeds
-testing new relay targting rotation in BRRSession focusing healer every other swap instead of once per rotation when healing tank or healer

 progression from agent2/5man more details/explanations how i play and use this agent start in agent2